Professional Development

 TAF advances the most promising concepts by investing, providing grants, influencing policies, and running programs.
 TAF is a proud member of the Low Carbon Cities Canada (LC3) network.

-At the Rural Communities Foundation of Nova Scotia, everything starts with a deep love and respect for rural communities, including climate resilience, food security, gender equality, and more.
+At Rural Communities Foundation of Nova Scotia, everything starts with a deep love and respect for rural communities, including climate resilience, food security, gender equality, and more.

 Wednesday, June 3